jtperreault/tenyks/README.md

 ### Service Registration

 Registering your service with the bot will let people ask Tenyks which services are online and available for use.
-Registering is not requires; anything listening on the pubsub channel can respond without registration.
+Registering is not required; anything listening on the pubsub channel can respond without registration.

 Each service should have a unique UUID set in it's REGISTER message.
 An example